Prajojeet/BTP2---Agentic_LLM_Pipeline_for_IFC_Information_Retrieval_with_NBC_2016_Compliance/README.md

 IFC_AGENT_MAX_ITERATIONS=25
 ```

-The paper reports best results with **Claude 3.5 Sonnet**.
-We default to **GPT-5.4** because the user has OpenAI tokens and the architecture is model-agnostic (any chat model with tool calling will work — just change the model string).
+For agentic frameworks, best results are generally achieved with **Claude 3.5 Sonnet**.
+We default to **GPT-5.4** because I had OpenAI tokens and the architecture is model-agnostic (any chat model with tool calling will work — just change the model string).

 ### Optional: LangSmith tracing